Tsum Valley Trek

 Day 10: Chokangparo – Nile

 Be careful as the altitude kicks in beyond this point.
 On the trail, you would see an amazing suspension bridge linking Lama Gaun and Rachen Gompa.
-Along way you cannot miss to see beautiful and well managed village.
-The nature is no doubt very beautiful but lookout for gompas made out of local resources.
+Along the way, you cannot miss seeing a beautiful and well-managed village.
+Nature is no doubt very beautiful but look for gompas made out of local resources.
 Overnight in Nile.

 Day 11: Nile – Mu Gompa

 There is only one trail that climbs up to Mu Gompa.
-You are very close to Tibetan border on this day and you will also have the opportunity to walk on Tibetan plateau extension in Nepal.
-Once in Mu Gompa you would visit the monastery and the other monastery as well.
+You are very close to the Tibetan border on this day and you will also have the opportunity to walk on the Tibetan plateau extension in Nepal.
+Once in Mu Gompa, you would visit the monastery and the other monastery as well.
 Overnight in Mu Gompa.

-Tsum valley is huge and located on high elevation and in all of this valley this gompa is located in the highest point of the valley.
+Tsum Valley is huge and located on high elevation and in all of this valley this gompa is located in the highest point of the valley.
 Mu is the largest of all the monasteries in the entire valley.
-Walking up to the monastery and exploring and getting back at the village is a whole day trip and worth doing.
+Walking up to the monastery and exploring and getting back to the village is a whole day trip and worth doing.
 Overnight in Mu Gompa.

 Day 13: Mu Gompa to Burgi village via Milarepa cave